HOI-Dyn: Learning Interaction Dynamics for Human-Object Motion Diffusion

 Ideally, if \( \mathcal{D} \) perfectly captures the interaction dynamics, then \( \delta_{D, \text{gt}} = 0 \) and the loss reverts to the direct supervision of \( \delta_{D, \text{gen}} \).
 However, in practice, prediction errors are unavoidable due to imperfections in \( \mathcal{D} \) and inaccuracies in the training data.

 To mitigate the influence of these errors, we assume that $\mathcal{D}$ is locally smooth and time-homogeneous—its bias depends on the state but not on time $t$.
-This is reasonable since $\mathcal{D}$ predicts object dynamics from current states without explicit time dependence, and local smoothness reflects the continuity of physical motion.
-Under this assumption, when the generative and ground-truth trajectories exhibit similar state distributions, the error residuals tend to cancel out in expectation.
+This assumption is reasonable because $\mathcal{D}$ predicts object dynamics from current states without explicit time dependence, and local smoothness reflects the continuity of physical motion (see Appendix~\ref{app:lsth} for a detailed discussion of these assumptions).
+Under this assumption, when the generative and ground-truth trajectories exhibit similar state distributions, the error residuals tend to cancel out in expectation:

 This residual formulation provides a robust supervisory signal: even if \( \mathcal{D} \) is imperfect, its bias is removed through subtraction, allowing the learning algorithm to focus on the true inconsistencies in the generated motion.
 For a more detailed discussion, see Appendix~\ref{app:inter_dyn_loss}.
 With this loss in place, each step of the generation process is guided to yield a more accurate control signal \( u_t \), resulting in physically grounded and temporally coherent HOI sequences.
 We therefore extend the standard HOI training objective \( \mathcal{L}_{\text{hoi}} \)~\eqref{eq:loss_hoi} by incorporating both \( \mathcal{L}_{\text{dyn}} \)~\eqref{eq:loss_dyn} and an object-level reconstruction loss $\mathcal{L}_{\text{obj}} = \mathbb{E}_t[\Phi(o_t, \hat{o}_t)]$.
 All these losses are equally weighted to simplify the overall training process and avoid the need for complex hyperparameter tuning.